nathan-r-a-schultz/rainshine/README.md

 # RainShine

-RainShine is a work in progress command line tool for Linux.
+RainShine is a command line tool for Linux.
 Its purpose is to easily fetch weather data and allow the user to view up-to-date forecasts in their terminal.

 ## Compatibility

 As of right now, only Linux is officially supported.
-Development for RainShine has been conducted on Arch Linux (btw).
-RainShine does not rely on any distro specific features, so it should support all modern Linux distros.
-Once RainShine is more complete, other distros will be tested more thoroughly.
+Development for RainShine has been conducted on Arch Linux, but RainShine should be compatible with all modern Linux distributions.

 ## Installation